-We obtained an understanding of the processes and controls over the recognition of research and development expenses.
+We obtained an understanding of the processes and controls over the recognition of research and development expenses as well as the trigger point for the capitalisation of these costs.

-We have evaluated the appropriateness of the classification of costs as research and development expenditure by:
+We evaluated the appropriateness of the treatment of these costs as expenditure rather than being capitalised by meeting with project managers and reviewing all project plans to obtain an understanding of the nature of the projects.

-- meeting with project managers and reviewing all project plans to obtain an understanding of the nature of the projects.
-We performed an assessment of the projects against the IAS 38 criteria including how they are used in the business, the stage of development, technical feasibility and the likelihood of the software being successfully completed and used to generate revenue; - testing the allocation of overhead costs to research and development for mathematical accuracy and reasonableness and agreeing underlying data to headcount information and time records; and - on a sample basis, we tested the amounts allocated as research to underlying payroll records and invoices.
+We also performed an assessment of the software projects against the accounting standard criteria including evaluating: how the software is used in the business, the stage of development, technical feasibility, the likelihood of the software being successfully completed and used to generate revenue exceeding costs beyond one year and whether the costs are maintaining or enhancements of an existing software product post release rather than new or substantially improved products.

-From the procedures performed we have no matters to report.
+From the procedures performed, we have no matters to report.